getfizzup/trainingkit-android-sdk/README.md

 TrainingKit replaces the former WorkoutKit name.
 Existing integrations should update the public names used by Gradle and Kotlin:

 - Maven repository: `https://maven.pkg.github.com/getfizzup/trainingkit-android-sdk`
-- Maven artifact: `com.fysiki:trainingkit`
+- Maven artifact: `com.fizzup:trainingkit`
-- Kotlin package: `com.fysiki.trainingkit`
+- Kotlin package: `com.fizzup.trainingkit`
 - Main SDK entry point: `TrainingKit`
-- Demo app package: `com.fysiki.trainingkitsdkdemo`
+- Demo app package: `com.fizzup.trainingkitsdkdemo`

 After changing the dependency and imports, rebuild your app so generated sources such as Apollo, view binding, and data binding are recreated with the TrainingKit names.